Quick et al. v EduCap, HSBC Bank and Weinstock, Friedman & Friedman, P.A. (D.D.C.)

-Plaintiffs allege that EduCap filed thousands of unlawful debt collection lawsuits--claiming to the loans were owned to them--to collect defaulted L2L loans when EduCap never had any right, title or interest to those loans.
-Plaintiffs allege that L2L loans were originated by HSBC, but sold and securitized under the terms of the Student Loan Participation & Sale Agreement between EduCap and HSBC.
+Plaintiffs allege that EduCap filed thousands of unlawful debt collection lawsuits--claiming to the loans were owned to them--when EduCap never had any right, title or interest to those loans.
+Plaintiffs allege that L2L loans were originated by HSBC, but sold or securitized under the terms of the Student Loan Participation & Sale Agreement between EduCap and HSBC.

 Griffith v EduCap, HSBC Bank and Weinstock, Friedman & Friedman, P.A.
 (D.D.C.)